palantir/gradle-jacoco-coverage/README.md

 # Jacoco Coverage Gradle Plugin

 Jacoco Coverage is a Gradle Plugin that provides two tasks extending the standard Gradle Jacoco plugin:
-- Firstly, the `jacoco-coverage` plugin allows Gradle build scripts to configure minimum Java Code Coverage thresholds for projects, packages, classes, and files.
+- Firstly, the `com.palantir.jacoco-coverage` plugin allows Gradle build scripts to configure minimum Java Code Coverage thresholds for projects, packages, classes, and files.
-- Secondly, the `jacoco-full-report` plugin adds a task that produces a Jacoco report for the combined code coverage of the tests of all subprojects of the current project.
+- Secondly, the `com.palantir.jacoco-full-report` plugin adds a task that produces a Jacoco report for the combined code coverage of the tests of all subprojects of the current project.

 Release and change logs: [CHANGELOG.md](CHANGELOG.md)

 Source code: [https://github.com/palantir/gradle-jacoco-coverage](https://github.com/palantir/gradle-jacoco-coverage)

-## jacoco-coverage
+## com.palantir.jacoco-coverage

 ### Quick start